How Detailed Should Your Invention Disclosure Form Be?

 #2.
 Walk It Through

 Contextualization is key.
 Apart from training and educating the inventors on filling the invention disclosure forms, you need to explain why it is essential.
+A strong understanding of these factors plays a significant role in strengthening your patent portfolio through effective disclosures.
 The inventors need to understand that the invention disclosure is part of a larger process crucial to the success of the enterprise.

 Good quality invention disclosures help to: